 In addition to all of the other great emergency preparedness steps you are taking we are going to add one more…albeit vital…trait to the mix.
 And that trait will be the ability to step up and lead.
 That will be you!

 In high-stress, high-risk environments someone has to lead.
 However, in today’s new-age world, the definition of “someone” can vary widely.
-Over 15 years ago I held a computer job on days that I was not on-duty at the fire station.
-I was hired to run all aspect of operations on the days I was there.
+Over 15 years ago I held a computer job on days that I was not at the fire station.
+I was hired to run all aspect of operations.
 The corporate management prided themselves on being progressive thinkers.
-The president of the company even had a personal life coach.
+The president of the company even had a personal “life coach.”

 When I started there their productivity was very low and their profitability was dwindling.
 During my orientation I was briefed on their organizational structure.
 They shared with me that they were using what was called a “flat organizational structure.”
 On the white board it looked something like this…

-As you can assume I asked them about my position and role in the organization…my duties, responsibilities, and who I supervised.
-I was reassured that I was responsible for operations.
-We had a discussion for several hours regarding the structure and my role.
+As you can assume, I asked them about my position and role in the organization…my duties, responsibilities, and who I supervised.
+I was reassured that I was responsible for operations but the company ran a “flat organizational structure” and we operated as a team through mass meetings to resolve issues.
+Yeah…OK…right… We had a discussion for several hours regarding the structure and my role…and the changes I proposed.
 They finally acquiesced that it would change slightly to this…

 This environment was decidedly different than my leadership role and organizational structure in the firefighting world.
-I lasted about a year with the company before I resigned out of frustration.
+I lasted about a year as the COO with the company before I resigned out of frustration.
 The company folded about a year later for the very reasons I warned them about in my resignation letter.
 They failed to act on even a single point a raised.
+Why?
+They got caught up in a “new” way to manage…untested, unproven, and entirely not applicable.

 The point of this example was not to gloat about my being right and the company going out of business.
 The point is about organization, vision, and most importantly…leadership.
 Without the right organization any entity is doomed to failure.
 And, any entity without good leadership is assured of it.